logancyang/blog-learning-automata/_posts/2019-06-07-keyword-entity.md

+---
+toc: true
+layout: post
+description: spaCy named entity recognition note series
+categories: [note, spacy, nlp]
-# How to Create Keyword List Entities in spaCy (v2.1)
+title: How to Create Keyword List Entities in spaCy (v2.1)
+---

 Sometimes there is a need to create keyword entities from a list of known keywords, e.g. country names, species, brands, etc. The list can be large.
 This note shows how to create such entities in spaCy and make it work with a trained NER model.